An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Wide open roads in Upper Racha.

-What if I damage my car or get into an accident?
+What if I damage the car or get into an accident?

-You wouldn’t think it from the way people drive, but speed cameras are very common in Georgia.
-The fine for speeding ranges from 50-100 GEL.
+You wouldn’t think it from the way people drive, but traffic cameras are very common in Georgia.

-Fines are drawn up immediately and issued to the owner of the car via SMS, usually within 4 hours.
-You then have 30 days to settle the fine or 10 days to appeal it.
+Fines are drawn up automatically and issued to the owner of the car via SMS, usually within four hours.
+You then have 30 days to clear the fine or 10 days to appeal it.

 If your agent notifies you about a fine, I highly recommend double-checking it before you pay.
 All violations are recorded on the Administrative Penalties website – search (in English) using the car’s technical passport number and licence plate number.

 If you get issued a ticket by a police officer in person, you absolutely cannot pay on the spot.
-Given Georgia’s stance on anti-corruption, flashing cash in this situation could get you into trouble (or at least lead to a very awkward situation).
-It happened to me once.
+Georgia has a strict stance on anti-corruption, and flashing cash in this situation could get you into trouble (or at least lead to a very awkward situation).
+Trust me, it happened to me once.

-If you have a local bank account, you can search and settle fines via your mobile banking app.
+You can also settle fines yourself at a bank branch or using a self-service paybox.
+If you have a local bank account, you can search and pay fines via your mobile banking app.

 A sign for car parking in Georgia.